 Following her medical school training at Baylor College of Medicine, Dr. Valdez remained in Houston for a residency at the University of Texas Health Science Center.
 She completed a second residency at the University of Texas Health Science Center in San Antonio, where she remained as a clinical instructor of medicine.
 Upon receiving her board certification in family medicine in 1983, Dr. Valdez returned to Harlingen and served as deputy director of clinical services at South Texas Hospital.

 In 1987 Dr. Valdez was named administrator at South Texas Hospital.
 She was the first Hispanic to hold this position.
 While conducting a private medical practice, Dr. Valdez initiated and served as interim medical director of the Valley Baptist Medical Center Family Practice Program.
-Dr. Valdez currently serves the medical center as chair of both the Education Committee and the Graduate Medical Education Committee.
+Dr. Valdez has served the medical center as chair of both the Education Committee and the Graduate Medical Education Committee.
 Along with her hospital duties, she has also served as medical director of Ultrafit Preventive Health Care, and administrator of the Harlingen Ob/Gyn Associates.
 Dr. Valdez was named assistant dean of the Regional Academic Health Center in 2001.
 At a separate clinical campus of the University of Texas Health Science Center at San Antonio, Dr. Valdez has also served as the health center's coordinator since 1999.